temuair/fot/docs/index.md

 Fragments of Temuair is a Dark Ages-inspired game created by Slyk, built upon the Lorule client created by Wren.
 It is a free server and there is no content hidden behind a paywall.
 The game features new skills, spells, items, NPCs, quests, and maps.
 It also contains entirely new systems, such as fragments, endless dungeons, and transcended character progression.

+If you are new to the game, please consider reading the [Getting Started Guide](../getting_started)!

 ## News

 **2021-10-10**